Moesif/moesifmiddleware-go-example/README.md

-# MoesifMiddleware Example for Golang
+# Moesif Go Example

-Send REST API Events to Moesif for error analysis
+[Moesif](https://www.moesif.com) is an API analyatics and monitoring platform. [moesifdjango](https://github.com/Moesif/moesifdjango).

+This is an example API built on Go with Moesif integrated.

 [Source Code on GitHub](https://github.com/moesif/moesifmiddleware-go-example)